-- Perform the failover operation.
+Perform the failover operation.
 Without this option, p4 failover merely reports what it would do.
-Important Carefully consider the report of what failover would do BEFORE you include

 Carefully consider the report of what failover would do BEFORE you include the -y option and launch the operation.
 During the failover process, end-user clients cannot issue commands against the server.